Don’t get poisoned! How to run a generator safely if you lose power

 As residents plan to use portable power generators if they lose electricity during this week's serious snowstorm, we could see poisonings again.

-The New Jersey Poison Control Center said earlier this winter it was worried about the increased risk of poisonings because of power outages during snowstorms.
+The New Jersey Poison Control Center told New Jersey 101.5 last winter it was worried about the increased risk of poisonings because of power outages during snowstorms.

 "We want to get the word out that if you lose, power and use a generator make sure you keep the generator at least 25 feet from the house to prevent carbon monoxide poisoning," Bruce Ruck said in a message to New Jersey 101.5.
 "Make sure all heating vents, dryer vents, etc. are clear of snow."